Singapore Botanic Gardens is a wonderful green space that families can enjoy together.

 Little Day Out Tips & Suggestions

 Visit the Singapore Botanic Gardens in the evenings or early morning when the weather is cooler.
-Also, keep an eye out for performances and events taking place at the Shaw Symphony Stage.
-These are great excuses for organising an outing with family and friends!
+Also, keep an eye out for performances and events held at the Shaw Symphony Stage.

 You can also visit the Singapore Botanic Gardens website for more information.